Affinity and valence impact the extent and symmetry of phase separation of multivalent proteins

-After the complexes have formed, the dimensionless concentration (the fraction of bonds occupied by free $A$ molecules) of free $A$ molecules is $\rho_A = N_A /N_b$ where $N_A$ is the number of free $A$ molecules that are not involved in the form of complexes.
-Similarly, $\rho_B = N_B/N_s$ is the dimensionless concentration (fraction of sites occupied by free $B$ molecules) of free $B$ molecules.
-Note that we normalize the concentrations such that the maximum concentrations of either the $A$ or $B$ molecules can be unity.
-The concentrations of total $A$ and $B$ molecules are defined as $\rho_A^0$ and $\rho_B^0$ respectively, and the concentrations of the $i$th complex as $\gamma_i$.
-Then, the total free energy, $f$, per site is calculated in units of $k_BT$, where $k_B$ is the Boltzmann constant and $T$, the temperature (as shown in detail in the supplementary material (SM)) is
+After the complexes have formed, the dimensionless concentration of free $A$ molecules (the fraction of bonds occupied by uncomplexed $A$ molecules) is $\rho_A = N_A /N_b$, where $N_A$ is the number of free $A$ molecules.
+Similarly, $\rho_B = N_B/N_s$ is the dimensionless concentration of free $B$ molecules.
+This particular normalization uses the effective concentrations of the interaction sites (i.e., actual concentrations multiplied by valence), which is the quantity that we also use for analysis of the experiments.
+The effective concentrations of the total (overall) $A$ and $B$ interaction sites are $\rho_A^0$ and $\rho_B^0$, respectively, and the concentrations of the $i$th complex are $\gamma_i$.
+Then, the total free energy (see supplementary material (SM), Sec.
+II for detail), $f$, per site, in units of $k_BT$, where $k_B$ is the Boltzmann constant and $T$, the temperature, is

-where $J_i=i\times J$ is the gain in free energy (in units of $k_BT$) due to formation of the complexes and $J_{BB}$ is a parameter governing the change in interaction when both sides of the dimer are attached to $B$ molecules compared to only one side of it being attached to a $B$.
-Note that we have treated the solvent on the sites and on the bonds as two different states, since the volumes occupied by $A$ and $B$ molecules can be different.
+where the product $iJ$ is the gain in binding energy (in units of $k_BT$) due to the formation of $C_i$. $J_{BB}$ is a parameter governing the change in interaction when both sides of the dimer, compared to only one of its sides, is attached to the corresponding site on the $B$ molecules.
+Here we consider $J_{BB}=0$ and comment on non-zero $J_{BB}$ in SM, Sec.
+IX.
+Note that we have treated the solvent on the sites and the bonds as two different states, since the volumes occupied by $A$ and $B$ molecules can be different.\\